jschhie/Financial-Visualizer/README.md

 An interactive GUI that helps track and visualize all transactions (i.e., withdrawals/deposits).

 ## Features
-- GUI and visual graphs are supported by Tkinter and matlibplot modules, respectively
+- GUI and visual graphs are supported by the Tkinter and matlibplot modules
 - Database stores transaction records and retrieves relevant records through SQLite3 queries
   - Avoids SQL injection and exceptions at runtime by ensuring that all user input is valid
 - Allows users to cancel a transcation and return to the Main Menu at any time